-If you need help getting to or from the train, you can book special assistance by calling our team on +44(0) 3432 186 186 and selecting option 2, followed by option 4.
+If you need help getting to or from the train, you can book special assistance by calling our team on +44(0) 3432 186 186 and selecting English or French, followed by option 4.
 For more information, go to our special assistance page or download our Special Assistance Guide.

 You can no longer use the EU pet passport scheme when travelling to the EU so please allow at least one month before travel to arrange your travel documents.
 You’ll need an animal health certificate (AHC) for your assistance animal.
 Find out more on the UK government website.

 Important: Please check that your dog has the correct documents and vaccinations well in advance.
 Otherwise, your dog may be placed in quarantine for up to four months.